Demographic history of Bačka: 1921

 Of the 105 communes in the Yugoslav Bačka, the Germans were in a majority in 36, the South Slavs in 31, the Magyars in 23, and the Slovaks in 7, while in 8 communes no one language-group predominated.
-Of the eleven administrative districts into which the Yugoslav Bačka was divided, the German-speaking communes were in a majority in Odžaci and Palanka, the Serb and Croat in Žabalj and Titel and the Magyar in Senta and Topola.
+Of the eleven administrative districts into which the Yugoslav Bačka was divided, the German-speaking communes were in a majority in Odžaci and Palanka, the Serb and Croat in Žabalj and Titel, and the Hungarian in Senta and Bačka Topola.
 In the remaining five districts, the communes of no single language group were in predominance.

 1931

-According to the 1931 census, Yugoslav part of Bačka had a population of 784,896, of whom:
+According to the 1931 census, Yugoslav part of Bačka had a population of 784,896 inhabitants, composed of: